 Hardware Failures.
-Hardware failures at the Toll Facility Host and lane levels shall be repaired within the time period specified in Section B.11.1 four hours of the first notification.
-The total response and repair time shall be measured from the exact time that the problem is first reported to the RBOC Contractor until the equipment is brought back online and creating revenue transactionswith no transaction loss is functioning at full capacity.
-If the repair time requirement is not met, the RBOC Contractor must notify the Joint Board once the repair time reaches the maximum time specified based on priority as described in Section B.11.1 four hours.
+Hardware failures at the Toll Facility Host and lane levels shall be repaired within four hours of the first notification.
+The total response and repair time shall be measured from the exact time that the problem is first reported to the RBOC Contractor until the equipment is brought back online and is functioning at full capacity.
+If the repair time requirement is not met, the RBOC Contractor must notify the Joint Board once the repair time reaches four hours.
 The RBOC Contractor is required to have repair parts available at all times.
-If the repair is specialized, the RBOC Contractor will be required to have a backup plan until the parts and/or modifications are delivered.
+If the repair is specialized, the RBOC Contractor will be required to have a backup plan until the parts are delivered.